nigelrowser/surfs_up/README.md

 ![Temperature.png](Temperature.png)
 ## Summary
 =======
-Analysis of weather data from June and Decemeber months
+Analysis of weather data from June and December months
-* The mean temperature in June is 74.9 degrees versus 71 degress in December
+* The mean temperature in June is 74.9 degrees versus 71 degrees in December
-* The max temperature in June is 85 degrees and 83 degrees in Decemeber
+* The max temperature in June is 85 degrees and 83 degrees in December
 * The min temperature in June is 64 degrees versus 56 in December